A Theory of Hypoellipticity and Unique Ergodicity for Semilinear Stochastic PDEs: Introduction

 \section{Introduction}

-The over arching goal of this article is to prove the unique ergodicity of a class of nonlinear stochastic partial differential equations (SPDEs) driven by a finite number of Wiener processes.
+The overarching goal of this article is to prove the unique ergodicity of a class of nonlinear stochastic partial differential equations (SPDEs) driven by a finite number of Wiener processes.
+The present greatly extends the articles \cite{MatPar06:1742,HairerMattingly06AOM,Yuri} allowing one to consider general polynomial nonlinearities and more general forcing.
+To the best of our knowledge, this is the first infinite-dimensional generalization of H\"ormander's ``sum of squares'' hypoellipticity theorem for a general class of parabolic SPDEs.
+Our goal is not to present any particularly compelling examples from the applied perspective, but rather give a sufficiently general framework which can be applied in many settings.
+At the end, we do give some examples to serve as roadmaps for the application of the results in this article.
 In this section, we give an overview of the setting and the results to come later without descending into all of the technical assumptions required to make everything precise.
 This imprecision will be rectified starting with Section~\ref{sec:PDEbounds} where the setting and basic assumptions will be detailed.

-In this article we will investigate non-linear equations of the form \begin{equ}[e:SPDEintro] \partial_t u(x,t) + L u(x,t) = N\big(u\big)(x,t) + \sum_{k=1}^d g_k(x) \dot W_k(t)\,. \end{equ} Here $L$ will be some positive selfadjoint operator with compact resolvent.
+In this article we will investigate non-linear equations of the form \begin{equ}[e:SPDEintro] \partial_t u(x,t) + L u(x,t) = N\big(u\big)(x,t) + \sum_{k=1}^d g_k(x) \dot W_k(t)\,. \end{equ} Here $L$ will be some positive selfadjoint operator.
 Typical examples arising in applications are $L=-\Delta$ or $L=\Delta^2$. $N$ will be assumed to be a ``polynomial'' nonlinearity in the sense that $N(u) = \sum_{k=1}^m N_k(u)$, where $N_k$ is $k$-multilinear.
 Examples of admissible nonlinearities are the Navier-Stokes nonlinearity $(u\cdot \nabla)u$ or a reaction term such as $u-u^3$.
 The $g_k$ are a collection of smooth, time independent functions which dictate the ``directions'' in which the randomness is injected.
 The $\{ \dot W_k : k=1,\ldots,d\}$ are a collection of mutually independent one-dimensional white noises which are understood as the formal derivatives of independent Wiener processes through the It\^o calculus.
 We assume that the possible loss of regularity due to the nonlinearity is controlled by the smoothing properties of the semigroup generated by $L$.
 See Assumption~\ref{ass:basic} below for a precise meaning.